 100 Things Turning 100 in 2020

-Get ready to celebrate, because 2020 will be a big year!
+2020 has been a tough year for us all, but these milestones are something to celebrate!
 Happy Birthday to the 19th Amendment, the NFL, Rubbermaid, Band-Aids, and much more.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 One hundred years ago, the world was a very different place; that probably goes without saying.
 But what you may not know is that many of the events that took place in 1920 changed the course of history and, in large part, helped to create the world we live in today.
 One biggie: Women were finally granted the right to have a say in American politics with the ratification of the 19th Amendment, though that monumental event almost didn’t happen.
 As we commemorate the centennial of the women’s vote, we also wish a happy birthday to 99 more people, places, and things turning 100 in 2020.

 While women in the American territory of Wyoming were granted voting rights 150 years ago, 2020 marks the 100th anniversary of the constitutional amendment that gave half of the population of the United States the right to vote.
 America’s women’s suffrage movement, the long fight for the vote, and the 19th Amendment will be rightfully commemorated and celebrated throughout 2020.

 Agatha Christie’s first published novel—featuring her instantly famous character Hercule Poirot—was released to wild acclaim in the United States in 1920.
 The Mysterious Affair at Styles ushered in what is considered to be the Golden Age of Detective Fiction.
 If you love this genre, you have to add Christie’s classic to your reading list, along with the best mysteries, suspense novels, and thrillers of 2019.